GSTT-CSC/TotalSegmentator-AIDE/README.md

 ### Prerequisites
 - GPU-enabled machine
 - Docker
   - Required for running the MAP.
-Not required for running source code.
+Not required for running source code

 ## Setup

 1. Download